InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 Wedding Planner cover

 The Wedding Planner Checklist (A Portable Guide to Organizing your Dream Wedding) is sold by Peter Pauper Press, which I find very apropos!
-However, as wedding planners go, it's quite inexpensive (it will be the best $8 you spend on your wedding) and has been everything we need in a wedding planner.
+However, as wedding planners go, it's quite inexpensive (it will be the best $8 you spend on your wedding) and has been everything we needed in a wedding planner.

 Please Share